2009-10:Kyle Schempp skated for the Compuware U16 team in Michigan. In 35 games he scored 5 goals with 16 assists and 32 penalty minutes.

 Schempp was drafted by the Islanders following his freshman season at Ferris State.
 He is strong on his skates and should continue to improve as he adds bulk during his college career.
 He is effective both on the power play and the penalty kill for the Bulldogs.
 He is productive at the college level but will need to add size and continue improving to have a chance to compete in pro hockey.

-Schempp will be a junior at Ferris State in 2015-16.
-After struggling to stay above .500 last season the Bulldogs will look to bounce back and Schempp figures to be in the middle of things.
-The Islanders have a deep group of young forwards so Schempp faces steep odds to one day earn an entry-level NHL deal with the club.
-His progress over the next two seasons should go a long way in determining his professional future.
+Schempp is a junior at Ferris State in 2015-16.
+After struggling to stay above .500 last season the Bulldogs are in the thick of the race in the WCHA heading into the playoffs.
+Schempp is the third-leading scorer for Ferris State but has cooled after a fast start.
+The Islanders have a deep group of young forwards and he faces steep odds to one day earn an entry-level NHL deal with the club.
+He projects as a lower line forward with some scoring ability at that level.